 Why Should I Use Q&A And Polling Platforms In My Online Workshop?

-As an online workshop facilitator, you're probably already very familiar with the built-in polling and chat options offered by virtual meeting platforms such as Zoom, Teams and WebEx.
+As an online workshop facilitator, you're probably already very familiar with the built-in polling and chat options offered by virtual meeting platforms such as Zoom and Teams.
 So why would you want to use another external tool to manage your polling and Q&A?
 There are at least four reasons to consider.

 1. They Make Audience Engagement Smoother